Managing Multiple Git Repositories — How to Do It

 Get Git Repository Management Tools

 Git repository management tools — like Helix TeamHub and Helix4Git — make it easy to manage multiple repositories.
+You can even do it right from the command-line with Helix TeamHub Command-line Client.

 You can get started with Git repository hosting with Helix TeamHub for free for up to 5 users and 1 GB of data.